-As new technologies develop, the costs associated go down, and with the new Software as a Service (SaaS) subscription model adopted by most technology providers, there are no inflated upfront costs to overcome.
+As new car sales software systems develop, the costs associated go down, and with the new Software as a Service (SaaS) subscription model adopted by most technology providers, there are no inflated upfront costs to overcome.

-One of our key messages to the dealer sector in 2022 is that you can be a disruptor too, and offer everything that we are seeing from extremely well-funded, high-profile newcomers.
+One of our key messages to the dealer sector is that you can be a disruptor too, and offer everything that we are seeing from extremely well-funded, high-profile newcomers.

 We believe the real question retailers need to be asking themselves is can they afford not to enhance their online presence in a way that compliments and drives interested consumers into the showroom.

-The right technology is key to encouraging consumers to take the next step.
-The right calls to action on your website can accomplish many things, like generate finance leads, or produce a list of interested people to call.
+The right dealer platform is key to encouraging consumers to take the next step.
+The right calls to action on your website can accomplish many things, like generate automotive finance leads, or produce a list of interested people to call.
 Including calls to action that are dedicated to drive people into the showroom are an absolute must.